Sherlock (TV series): Conception and development

 The update maintains various elements of the original stories, such as the Baker Street address and Holmes's adversary Moriarty.
 Some of these elements are transposed to the present day: for example, Martin Freeman's Watson has returned from military service in Afghanistan.
-While discussing the fact that the original Watson was invalided home after serving in the Second Anglo-Afghan War (1878–80), Gatiss realised that "[i]t is the same war now, I thought.
-The same unwinnable war."
+While discussing the fact that the original Watson was invalided home, after serving in the Second Anglo-Afghan War (1878–80), Gatiss realised that "[i]t is the same war now, I thought.
+The same unwinnable war".

-Sherlock was announced as a single 60-minute drama production at the Edinburgh International Television Festival in August 2008, with broadcast set for mid- to late 2009.
+Sherlock was announced as a single 60-minute drama production at the Edinburgh International Television Festival in August 2008, with broadcast set for mid-to late 2009.
 The intention was to produce a series of six 60-minute episodes should the pilot prove to be successful.
 The first version of the pilot—reported by The Guardian to have cost £800,000—led to rumours within the BBC and wider media that Sherlock was a potential disaster.
 The BBC decided not to transmit the pilot, requesting a reshoot and a total of three 90-minute episodes.
 The original pilot was included on the DVD of the first series.
 During the audio commentary, the creative team said that the BBC were "very happy" with the pilot but asked them to change the format.
 Critic Mark Lawson observes that the pilot that was on air was "substantially expanded and rewritten, and completely reimagined in look, pace and sound".
 In July 2009, the BBC drama department announced plans for three 90-minute episodes, to be broadcast in 2010.
-Moffat had previously announced that if a series of Sherlock was commissioned, Gatiss would take over the duties of executive producer so that he could concentrate on producing Doctor Who.
+Moffat had previously announced that if a series of Sherlock was commissioned, Gatiss would take over the duties of executive producer so that Moffat could concentrate on producing Doctor Who.